Adiabaticity in nonreciprocal Landau-Zener tunneling: Nonreciprocal LZT in the absence of nonlinear interactions ( )

-The exceptional points (EPs) is a distinct feature in quantum systems, at which two eigenvalues and their corresponding eigenvectors coalesce and become degenerate.
-For nonreciprocity parameter $\delta \geq 1$, it is easy to obtain the conditions for EPs, that is $\gamma_{_{EPs}}=\pm v\sqrt{\delta-1}$.
-The eigenvalues are real when $|\gamma|>|\gamma_{_{EPs}}|$, otherwise, they are imaginary.
-The corresponding eigenvectors at EPs coalesce as
+EPs at which two eigenvalues and their corresponding eigenvectors coalesce and become degenerate are a distinct feature in non-Hermitian quantum systems.
+For nonreciprocity parameter $\delta \geq 1$, the conditions for EPs can be easily obtained, that is, $\gamma_{\rm EPs}=\pm v\sqrt{\delta-1}$.
+The eigenvalues are real when $|\gamma|>|\gamma_{\rm EPs}|$; otherwise, they are imaginary.
+The corresponding eigenvectors at EPs coalesce as described by the following:

-where the sign $\mp$ for the EPs $\pm\gamma_{_{EPs}}$, respectively.
-For nonreciprocity parameter $\delta < 1$, there is no EPs and the eigenvalues are always real.
+where the sign $\mp$ is for the $\pm\gamma_{\rm EPs}$ EPs, respectively.
+For nonreciprocity parameter $\delta < 1$, there are no EPs, and the eigenvalues are always real.

 The level bias $\gamma$-dependence of the energy levels is shown in Fig. \ref{fig:linearlevel}.
-When $\delta<1$, the imaginary parts of eigenvalues are always zero, and the real parts of eigenvalues show an avoided level crossing at $\gamma=0$.
-For $\delta=1$, it is shows an level crossing at $\gamma=0$.
-For $\delta>1$, with increasing $\gamma$, the EPs occur at $\gamma_{_{EPs}}$ and the corresponding eigenvalues coalesce.
-Between two EPs, the real parts of eigenvalues are zero, whereas, the imaginary parts of eigenvalues are nonzero.
+When $\delta<1$, the imaginary parts of the eigenvalues are always zero, and the real parts of the eigenvalues show an avoided level crossing at $\gamma=0$.
+For $\delta=1$, the eigenvalues show a level crossing at $\gamma=0$.
+For $\delta>1$, with increasing $\gamma$, EPs occur at $\gamma_{\rm EPs}$, and the corresponding eigenvalues coalesce.
+Between two EPs, the real parts of the eigenvalues are zero, whereas the imaginary parts of the eigenvalues are nonzero.